 Garages and Sheds

-- A domestic garage or shed is an ancillary use to a dwelling on the same allotment and should be used only for domestic use such as: storage of vehicles or household items by persons resident on the site, or the conduct of home activity (as defined in the development regulations).
+- A domestic garage or shed is an ancillary use to a dwelling on the same allotment and should be used only for domestic use such as: storage of vehicles or household items by persons resident on the site

-- A garage or shed shall not be erected on a vacant allotment without Council approval unless it is erected in conjunction with the construction of a dwelling on the allotment.
+- A domestic garage or shed shall not be erected on a vacant allotment

 - The siting of a garage or shed should not cause undue inconvenience to neighbours nearby or affect residents by way of: